Jayaprakash1998/Python-practice-problems-set-2/README.md

 # Python-practice-problems-set-2

-# This Repository contains easy level Python problems.
+# This Repository contains Easy level Python problems.

 # Each file contains Question, Hints and Answer.